Misconduct investigation clouded sheriff candidate’s early career

 The candidate said he strongly supported the use of body cameras during his time at Metro, in part because of the allegations he had faced early in his career.

-“I wish I would have had a camera, because it would have cleared me outright,” he told the Review-Journal.
+“I wish I would have had a camera, because it would have cleared me outright,” McMahill told the Review-Journal.
 “I would never be talking to you about this right now.”

 Reached by phone on Thursday, Clampit stood by her original allegations and denied ever changing her story.
 She said she retired in 2008.